wexel-nath/docker-semver/README.md

 * MAJOR: incompatible API changes
 * minor: add functionality in a backwards compatible manner
 * patch some fixes <-- colon is optional
-* some commite message <-- increments a patch version by default
+* some commit message <-- increments a patch version by default

 ### Notes
 * If no semantic versions are found, docker-semver will return the tags: